MicrosoftDocs/azure-docs/articles/education-hub/access-education-hub.md

 The email that you received to confirm your approval for an academic grant includes a [link to the Education Hub](https://aka.ms/startedu) and an approved credit amount.
 Most sponsored academic offers include a Developer tier of Azure support for free.

-To use your academic grant, you must create a classroom in the Education Hub and use subscriptions within the classroom that will access your Azure credit.
+To use your academic grant, you must create a course in the Education Hub and use subscriptions within the course that will access your Azure credit.
 Start by signing in to Azure so you can access the Education Hub.

 ## Authenticate through the Azure portal